VedantKashettiwar/AI-Doc-Generator/DELIVERABLES.md

 ```

 **Note:**
-- All documents are uploaded to S3 with unique timestamps
+- All documents are saved in the `uploads/` directory with unique timestamps
-- Download links are valid for 24 hours
 - Filenames include timestamp for uniqueness

 ## 🔧 Environment Variables